-Although she’s one of the most successful artists of all time, Tina Turner’s life has been anything but easy.
-She has faced many difficulties and despite everything, has been able to overcome her traumas to inspire people around the world.
-Here are eleven remarkable facts about Tina Turner that not only prove that she is the queen of rock and roll, but also show how hard she has worked for that title.
+Although she was one of the most successful artists of all time, Tina Turner’s life was anything but easy.
+She faced many difficulties and despite everything, overcame her traumas to inspire people around the world.
+Here are eleven remarkable facts about Tina Turner that not only prove that she was the queen of rock and roll, but also show how hard she worked for that title.

-1. Tina Turner’s real name is Anna Mae Bullock
+1. Tina Turner’s real name was Anna Mae Bullock

 Tina Turner was born Anna Mae Bullock on November 26, 1939, in Brownsville, Tennessee, and lived in an unincorporated community called Nutbush.
 She went by the name Anna and used the stage name “Little Ann” until she began performing with Ike Turner.
 She started singing with Ike’s band, “the Kings of Rhythm,” as Tina Turner.

 2. Her parents abandoned her and her sisters

 When the Second World War started, Turner’s parents relocated to Knoxville, Tennessee to work at a defense facility.
 However, her parents opted not to bring Tina and her two sisters to Knoxville and Tina was sent to live with her grandparents.
 Two years later, Tina and her parents moved back to Nutbush, Tennessee.

 In 1950, when Tina Turner was 11 years old, her mother left the family and went to St. Louis to escape from her abusive relationship with her husband.
 Two years later, Tina’s father remarried and moved with his new wife to Detroit, leaving Tina and her sisters behind.
 Tina and her sisters were sent to Brownsville, Tennessee to live with their maternal grandmother.